Steps to Enrollment

 For more information, visit the visa requirements page.

-Join us on Saturday, April 25, 2020 for Admitted Students Day.
-You and your family are invited to a celebratory and informative virtual session detailing the academic curriculum, student life programs, educational financing procedures, and necessary enrollment preparations for Dual BA Program students with representatives from Columbia University and Sciences Po.
+Join us on Sunday, April 11, and Sunday, April 18, 2021 for two virtual Admitted Students events.
+You and your family are invited to these celebratory and informative virtual sessions, which will detail the academic curriculum, student-life programs, educational financing procedures, and necessary enrollment preparations for Dual BA Program students with representatives from Columbia University and Sciences Po.

 Once you have completed steps one through five, please review further instructions and the pages in the menu to the left to set up your Columbia University UNI and email address, fulfill your immunization requirements, and complete your administrative registration process.
 Please also review the Sciences Po First Steps page to learn more about accessing your Student Space, completing your Administrative Registration, registering for classes, and more.